United States Intelligence Community Oversight: Offices of Inspector-General

 It is possible for a separate Inspector General to conduct an investigation if instructed by the Council of the Inspectors General on Integrity and Efficiency.
-For example, in 2007, the State Department Inspector General, Howard Krongard, recused himself from investigating the activies of the American Private Military Company, Blackwater Security due to revelations during a House Oversight and Government Affairs Committee hearing that Mr. Krongard's brother served on Blackwater’s advisory board.
+For example, in 2007, the State Department Inspector General, Howard Krongard, recused himself from investigating the activities of the American Private Military Company, Blackwater Security due to revelations during a House Oversight and Government Affairs Committee hearing that Mr. Krongard's brother served on Blackwater’s advisory board.

 National Security Council

 The National Security Council's (NSC) Office of Intelligence Programs (OIP) provides routine oversight and intelligence policy for the intelligence community.
 The Director of National Intelligence (DNI) also oversees and directs the implementation of the National Intelligence Program for the intelligence community.
 The oversight body in the Office of the DNI is the Joint Intelligence Community Council (JICC) which is chaired by the DNI; other members include the secretaries of State, Treasury, Defense, Energy, Homeland Security and the Attorney General.
 The effectiveness of the JICC is questioned for two reasons, one, Cabinet members likely do not have the time to devote to intelligence issues, and two, the JICC officers are more powerful than the DNI in that they have separate opportunities to speak to the president, which gives them supplementary means to challenge DNI decisions.